31-deepali-ds2A/Quick_DSA_Revision/README.md

 📌 About the Repository

-Covers important DSA topics in a structured manner.
+1-Covers important DSA topics in a structured manner.

-Each folder/file corresponds to a specific topic/problem type.
+2-Each folder/file corresponds to a specific topic/problem type.

-Includes clean, optimized, and well-commented code.
+3-Includes clean, optimized, and well-commented code.

-Focused on quick revision before coding interviews, contests, or exams.
+4-Focused on quick revision before coding interviews, contests, or exams.

 🎯 Goals of This Repo

-Strengthen core DSA concepts.
+1-Strengthen core DSA concepts.

-Build a handy revision guide for interviews.
+2-Build a handy revision guide for interviews.

-Improve problem-solving skills by consistent practice.
+3-Improve problem-solving skills by consistent practice.

-Track progress and maintain a growth log.
+4-Track progress and maintain a growth log.

 🤝 Contributions